etrusci-org/olay/README.md

 # Olay

 Live stream overlay stuff for use as Browser-Source in [OBS Studio](https://github.com/obsproject/obs-studio).
-Work in progress.

 ---